SillyTavern/Extension-GroupGreetings/README.md

 4. Start a new group chat with a character you've added greetings for.
 5. One of the added group greetings will be picked randomly.

-**Pro tip:** group greetings are saved to the character card.
+**Pro tip:** Group greetings are saved to the character card.
 They will be visible to other people if they have this extension installed.

 ## Prerequisites